 Check that the device files/dev/nvidia exist and have the correct (0666) file permissions.
-These files are used by the CUDA Driver to communicate with the kernelmode portion of the NVIDIA Driver.
-Applications that use the NVIDIA driver, such as a CUDA application or the X server (if any), will normally automatically create these files if they are missing using the setuid nvidia-modprobe tool that is bundled with the NVIDIA Driver.
-However, some systems disallow setuid binaries, so if these files do not exist, you can create them manually either by running the command nvidia-smi as root at boot time or by using a startup script such as the one below:
+These files are used by the CUDA Driver to communicate with the kernel-mode portion of the NVIDIA Driver.
+Applications that use the NVIDIA driver, such as a CUDA application or the X server (if any), will normally automatically create these files if they are missing using the setuid nvidia-modprobe tool that is bundled with the

+NVIDIA Driver.
+However, some systems disallow setuid binaries, so if these files do not exist, you can create them manually by using a startup script such as the one below: